jasonmajors/jaysqlwrap/README.md

 # Jay SQL Wrap
 A simple PHP class for creating and executing basic SQL prepared statements as object methods.
+This provides an easy way to interact with a database while staying safe from SQL injection.

 ## Installation with Composer
 ```shell